4 reels, ca. 1,350 ft. (ca. 50 minutes)

 Although it's only roughly organized and lacks a title proper and inter-titles, Jackson's remarkable Stikine-Cassiar footage merits consideration as a completed amateur film because of its extensive and comprehensive documentation of Jackson's activities in the region.
 Geography, settlements, river and air travel, prospecting, and fire-fighting are each treated in some detail, created a rounded picture of life in this place and at this time.
 (D.J.
 Duffy)

-Dennis J. Duffy, "BC Adventures with the Millionaire Kid," unpublished text of lecture, October 2017.
+Dennis J. Duffy, "BC Adventures with the Millionaire Kid," unpublished text of lecture to Friends of the BC Archives, Victoria, BC, April 15, 2018.

 BC Archives Moving Images Collection, Royal BC Museum